Should you worry about a mosquito that lands on you with its bum in the air?

 47. Have a Flexible Overland Botswana Itinerary

 A good example was our planned two-night stay at Baines Baobabs in Botswana.
-To get to these massive trees you need to drive across a large salt pan.
+You must drive across a large salt pan to get to these massive trees.

 We quickly abandoned going any further and traced our tyre tracks back out.